Changissnz/selfinterest/README.md

 that they cannot contain but should, for their objective explicitly noted by their self-interest.
-Another is psychotic twitching and jerking, phenomena that affects the physical and the momentary feeling of a human being experiencing it, and they may be so accepting of the experience to not recognize their movements as symptomatic of their issues connected to their motivation.
+Another is psychotic twitching and jerking, phenomena that affects the physical and the momentary feeling of a human being experiencing it, and they may be so accepting of the experience that they do not recognize their movements as symptomatic of their issues connected to their motivation.
 The human being can invent problems if they do not already tend to their present problems.
 This phrasing presupposes that problems can be invented.
 A problem